MKoreo/TEMPLATE_NextJS/README.md

     - Canonically, `docker-compose up` will start debug mode too.
 Add `--build` if you have made changes since last time.
     - In VS Code's activity bar, click the Docker icon to view running containers.
     - Visit localhost:3000 to view the site.
-    - Visit localhost:6006 to view Storybook.
-It may take a moment for the Storybook server to start after docker-compose launches its container.
     - Save a code file to hot-reload the browser.
     - Select Start Debugging from the Debug menu to attach the debugger.
 Then click in VS Code's gutter to set breakpoints.
-In this example, only the web server is debuggable, not Storybook.
     - To stop, right-click again and select Compose Down, or use `docker-compose down`.
 - In addition to the Docker debugger attachment launcher, VS Code launchers also exist for debugging locally, including the web server, all unit tests, and a single unit test file.
 - To build, test, and deploy in a continuous integration environment run `./scripts/run-continuous-integration.sh --image <name> --version <version>`.